 This section discusses the potential public health and safety issues related to implementation of the proposed action and alternatives on Guam.
 The region of influence (ROI) for public health and safety concerns includes the entire island.
-The various divisions (i.e., Environmental Health, Public Health, and Public Welfare) of the Guam Department of Public Health and Social Services (Department) are responsible for ensuring the safety and health of individuals and workers on Guam.
+The various divisions (i.e., Environmental Health, Public Health, and Public Welfare) of the Guam Department of Public Health and Social Services (Department) is responsible for ensuring the safety and health of individuals and workers on Guam.
 The Department ensures construction and daily activities on Guam are conducted in accordance with applicable federal and Guam laws and regulations to ensure a safe environment for Guam residents to live and work.
-The Department of Defense (DoD) acknowledges the existing sub-standard conditions of social services on Guam and the interest to have DoD fund improvements to these services.
-DoD's ability to fund these services is limited by federal law.
-However, to minimize adverse impacts associated with the proposed military relocation program, DoD is leading a federal inter-agency effort to identify other federal programs and funding sources that could benefit the people of Guam.

 The Marine Corps practices Operational Risk Management as outlined in Operational Navy 3500.39A and Marine Corps Order 3500.27A.
-Requirements outlined in these documents provide for a process to maintain readiness in peacetime and achieve success in combat while safeguarding people and resources.
+Requirements outlined in these documents provide for a process to maintain readiness in peacetime and achieving success in combat while safeguarding people and resources.
 The health and safety analysis presented in the following sections addresses issues related to the health and well being of both military personnel and civilians living on Guam in the vicinity of proposed military operations and training areas.